hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 }
 ~~~

 This is all still boilerplate for the RPC works.
-Now comes plugin.
-For this, the comment is actually quite good too:
+Now comes the plugin.
+For this, the comment is actually quite good:

 ~~~go
 // This is the implementation of plugin.Plugin so we can serve/consume this